sabihismail/Jyazo-Screenshot/README.md

 ## Getting Started
 ### Server Side
-In the `upload_image.php` script, you will need to change the global variables at the top of the script.
+In the `settings.php` script, you will need to change the global variables at the top of the script.

 Change the `HOST`, `USERNAME`, `PASSWORD`, `DATABASE`, and `TABLE_NAME`